glouppe/info8010-deep-learning/outline.md

 class: middle

-## Programming project
+## Project

-TBD.

-???

-xxx

-jetson
+Ambitious project of your choosing.
+Details to be announced soon.

 ---